SerhiiK/blog/content/posts/distroless.md

 Distroless images is not for you if:

-1. Compabillity - ensure that your application have all dependencies to work inside.
+1. Compatibility - ensure that your application has all dependencies to work inside.
-2. Debugging - distroless images doesn't have even shell.
-Of course you may use debug version of image for troubleshooting but it's not so comfortable.
+2. Debugging - distroless images don't have even a shell.
+Of course, you may use the debug version of an image for troubleshooting but it's not so comfortable.
-3. Customization - is offered list of images for popular languages like python, java etc. If you need to support some specific programming language distroless is not for you.
+3. Customization - offers a list of images for popular languages like Python, java, etc. If you need to support some specific programming language distroless is not for you.